AlexAxenti/School-Projects/Project1/README.md

 	5 - Last Backup Date

+**References:** https://linuxize.com/post/bash-functions/ how to use functions in bash to make file look cleaner.

 ## Feature FIXME Log
 **Description:** This feature will find every file in your repo that contains the word '#FIXME' in its last line.
 These files will then be recorded into a new file (or overwritting an existing file) named fixme.log.